-Admiral James Stavridis is the 12th Dean of The Fletcher School of Law and Diplomacy at Tufts University since its founding in 1933.
+Admiral James Stavridis is the 12th Dean of The Fletcher School of Law and Diplomacy at Tufts University.
 A retired 4-star officer in the U.S. Navy, he led the NATO Alliance in global operations from 2009 to 2013 as Supreme Allied Commander with responsibility for Afghanistan, Libya, the Balkans, Syria, piracy, and cyber security.
 He also served as Commander of U.S. Southern Command, with responsibility for all military operations in Latin America from 2006-2009.
 He holds more than 50 medals, including 28 from foreign nations.

-Admiral Stavridis earned a PhD in international relations and has published six books and over two hundred articles in leading journals around the world.
-His 2012 TED talk has over 700K hits, and he speaks Spanish and French.
-Admiral Stavridis is a monthly columnist for TIME Magazine and Chief International Security Analyst for NBC News.
-His focus is on innovation, strategic communication and planning, and creating security through international, interagency, and public/private partnerships in this turbulent 21st century.
+Admiral Stavridis earned a PhD in international relations and has published eight books and hundreds of articles in leading journals around the world.
+His 2012 TED talk on global security has over 700,000 views.
+Admiral Stavridis is a monthly columnist for TIME Magazine and Chief International Security Analyst for NBC News, and has tens of thousands of connections on the social networks.

 Read Dean Stavridis' full biography